Simpler algorithmically unrecognizable 4-manifolds: Construction of an Adian-Rabin set

 \paragraph{Word problem for semigroups.} The starting point is a result of Matiyasevich~\cite{matiyasevich67} who constructed a semigroup with $2$ letters and $3$ relations for which the word problem is undecidable.
 Equivalently, Matiyasevich constructed so called Thue system on two letters and with three rewriting rules for which there is a word $\PP$ and it is undecidable whether a given word $Q$ is equivalent to $\PP$ in this Thue system.
 We will briefly describe this Thue system, which will be important for our next considerations.
 (Unfortunately, we do not have an access to the original Matiyasevich~\cite{matiyasevich67} paper (in Russian) but this Thue system is briefly described in~\cite[Eq.
 (6)]{matiyasevich95}.)
 On alphabet $\{s_1, s_2\}$ the three rewriting rules are the following.

-Both $L$ and $M$ above are words on alphabet $\{s_1, s_2\}$, $L$ has 304 letters while $M$ has 608 letters.
+Both $L$ and $M$ above are specific words on alphabet $\{s_1, s_2\}$.
+We do not need to know them explicitly, we only point out that $L$ has 304 letters while $M$ has 608 letters.
 (Two words in a Thue system are equivalent if one can be obtained from another by a finite number of applications of rewriting rules applied on subwords formed by consecutive letters.)

 \paragraph{Word problem for groups.} Next step is a construction by Borisov~\cite{borisov69} who provided a group presentation with 5 generators and 12 relations for which the word problem is unsolvable.
 That is, there is a word $W$ and it is undecidable whether a given word $U$ is equal to $W$ in this presentation.
 However, for groups, this is already equivalent to asking whether $WU^{-1}$ is trivial.
 Therefore, it is undecidable whether a given word is trivial in this presentation.
 Borisov's presentation is based on the Thue system above.
 We will need to describe Borisov's presentation quite in detail.
 However, it is more convenient to postpone the details while explaining the next step first.
 Then it will be more transparent what are the desired modifications of Borisov's presentation in order to achieve an improvement.